 Cost of living

-Bangkok is a big, bustling and busy city in the heart of Thailand.
-With over 8 million residents, the majority of the population are Thais but there is also a large expat community of Brits, Americans, Australians and Europeans.
-Expats are attracted to Thailand because of the cheaper cost of living, tropical climate, exotic food and the laidback lifestyle on offer.
+Bangkok is a big, bustling, and busy city in the heart of Thailand.
+With an estimated 8 million residents, the majority of the population are Thais but there is also a large expat community of British, Americans, Australians, Kiwis, Europeans, Japanese, Singaporean, Canadians & many other nationalities.
+Expats are attracted to Thailand because of the cheaper cost of living, tropical climate, exotic food, and the more laidback lifestyle on offer.

-In Bangkok the cost of living ranges astronomically.
+In Bangkok, the cost-of-living ranges astronomically.
 You can see the diversity as you walk the streets – with luxury high rise apartments and shopping malls on one block, while poorer slums and makeshift homes line the next.
-It’s up to you to determine your own living situation, and this guide will give you an introduction to the most typical expenses.
+It’s up to you to determine your own living situation, and this guide will give you a brief introduction to some typical expenses.

 Rent or buy?

-For a newcomer to Thailand the easiest choice is to rent.
-If you plan to stay long term buying is your best option, but beware that foreigners are restricted from owning land in Thailand.
-The workaround is to purchase a condominium or apartment in a high rise, which are eligible for foreigners to own outright.
+For a newcomer to Thailand, the easiest choice is to rent.
+If you plan to stay long term, buying is an option but beware that foreign nationals are restricted from owning land in Thailand.
+The workaround is to purchase a condominium, which is eligible for foreigners to own outright.

-Rent is typically paid monthly, and you will find most expats renting a condo that ranges in price from 5,000 baht for a tiny box apartment with a fan, to upwards of 75,000+ baht at the most prestigious high rises in the city.
-Generally, a very suitable two to three bedroom apartment can be found around 50,000 baht a month, depending of course on the suburb.
+Rent is typically paid monthly, and you will find most expats renting a condo that ranges in price from 5,000 baht for a small apartment with a fan, to upwards of 250,000+ baht at the most prestigious high rises in the city.
+Generally, a suitable two to three-bedroom apartment can be found around 50,000 baht a month, depending on the city district.
 We can assist to help you find a suitable home to suit any budget, so get in touch and see how we can help!